 You may also choose between closed toe and open toe styles

 Determine the level of compression needed to manage your condition.Ideally, consult with your health care professional so you can correctly choose what's right for you.
 They may even give you a prescription.
 You want compression socks that feel supportive and comfortable.
 Compression ranges vary:

 When to wear compression stockings

-- Compression stockings should be worn first thing in the morning and taken off at night.
+- Compression socks should be worn first thing in the morning and taken off at night.
 When not wearing compression stockings, the legs should be elevated by a pillow or cushion to keep blood flowing appropriately.

 - Some people will have to wear compression stockings for the rest of their lives if they suffer from conditions such as lymphedema, varicose veins and venous ulcers.

 - Compression stockings are ideal during pregnancy as they significantly reduce feet swelling.